afterxleep/Bouncer/README.md

 Latest Release
 ----------------------

-The app is available for free in the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313)
+Too lazy to build it yourself?
+Download the latest release in the [App Store](https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313) for free.

 Contribute